0cjs/8bitdev/src/objects.md

   header.
 - smallint has tag %01 for easier arithmetic; see the further details below.

-It's not clear what the best use of the unused tag is.
-Options include:
-- A second heap in a separate bank.
-- A char/unsigned-byte type.

 ### Tag Format and Reference Data Types

 The following table summarizes the details of tagging and determining